-In sum, the Forest Service cannot be certain that placing apiaries on federal public lands will not cause significant harm to the environment.
+In sum, the Bureau of Land Management cannot be certain that placing apiaries on federal public lands will not cause significant harm to the environment.
 Indeed, in many instances it can be certain that significant harm will likely result.
-As the science makes plain, introducing large numbers of honey bees on National Forests poses an existential threat to native bees, the plants they pollinate, and thus entire ecosystems.
+As the science makes plain, introducing large numbers of honey bees on Bureau of Land Management lands poses an existential threat to native bees, the plants they pollinate, and thus entire ecosystems.
 Because the permitting of apiaries both individually and cumulatively has a significant effect on the human environment, it cannot be allowed pursuant to categorical exclusions.